redpesk-core/afb-app-manager/doc/widgets.md

 ### directory where are stored applications

-Applications can be installed in few places: on the system itself or on an extension device.
+Applications can be installed in different places: the system itself, extension device.
-For my phone, for example, it is the sd card.
+On a phone application are typically installed on the sd card.

 This translates to:

- - /usr/applications: for system wide applications
+ - /usr/applications: system wide applications
- - /opt/applications: for removable applications
+ - /opt/applications: removable applications

-In the remaining of the document, these places are writen "APPDIR".
+From here those paths are referenced as: "APPDIR".

-Organisation of directory of applications
+Organization of directory of applications
 =========================================

-The main path for applivcations are: APPDIR/PKGID/VER.
+The main path for applications is: APPDIR/PKGID/VER.

 Where: